Travel Destinations

 yet spoiled by the madding crowds … where you can still feel like a traveler, not a tourist.

-editor’s paying attention, the following eight travel destinations are at the top of my wish list, spread over
+paying attention, the following eight travel destinations are at the top of my wish list, spread over three

-matter where you go in the world, you will find a holiday apartment waiting for you.
+different continents.
+No matter where you go in the world, you will find a holiday destination that you

 |

-as Provence.
-Islanders carry French identity cards, use euros, and fly tricolors from town halls.
-Although you’ll
+carry French identity cards, use euros, and fly tricolors from town halls.

 One of the world’s best-value travel destinations right now, Buenos